-You may be asking yourself which computer specs for music production is the most important, will laptop be better than desktop.
+You may be asking yourself which computer specs for music production are the most important, will the laptop be better than desktop.

 If you are looking for a laptop, then there are more key features that you need to look out for than just like the number of cores and RAM size.

 On the other hand, if you're more interested in a desktop computer, then it's important to know what your budget is and how much space you have available on your desk and how to maximize price with quality.
 Is all of this important to a music producer?

 We've put together this blog post with all the information that will help guide you in finding the perfect computer for your needs!